lomodoc/homepage/content/docs/Installation/lomorage-service/installation-armbian.md

 vagrant ssh
 ```

-- Change to board parameter in "userpatches/config-default.conf", the default is `BOARD="orangepizero"`, if you don't know the board name, you can just use `BOARD=""` and choose the board when compiling.
+- Change to board parameter in "userpatches/config-default.conf", the default is `BOARD="orangepizero"`, if you don't know the board name, you can just use `BOARD=""` and choose the board when compiling, or you can refer to the configuration [here](https://github.com/armbian/build/tree/master/config/boards).

 - build image: